Full-color three-loop three-point form factors in N=4 SYM: IR exponentiation and finite remainder functions

 where $\mathfrak{D}^{(\ell)}$ is the $\ell$-loop dipole part given by

 One can show that: (1) there is no $N_c$-subleading contribution up to two loops due to the following color identity

-so that the action of every $\mathbf{D}$ and $\mathbf{D}_0$ does not give any additional $N_c$ power; (2) the color degrees of freedom can be factorized out such that:\footnote{Note that in the definition of $\mathbf{D}_0$, any $(i,j)$ pair is actually counted twice, which cancels the 1/2 factor in the above equation. }
+so that the action of every $\mathbf{D}$ and $\mathbf{D}_0$ does not give any additional $N_c$ power and all the $N_c$ powers come from the anomalous dimensions; (2) the color degrees of freedom can be factorized out such that:\footnote{Note that in the definition of $\mathbf{D}_0$, any $(i,j)$ pair is actually counted twice, which cancels the 1/2 factor in the above equation. }

 where $\mathcal{I}_3^{(\ell),\mathrm{fin}}$ with $\ell=1,2$ are loop corrections after subtracting IR divergences.

 One can compare the above $\mathcal{I}_3^{\mathrm{fin}}$ with the previous planar remainder function $\mathcal{R}_3$ defined in the BDS subtraction \eqref{eq:bds-2loop}, so that